-The best hiking shorts will not only keep you comfortable but will also be the most functional for your needs in the outdoors.
-Style and the aesthetic of the total length leave the first impressions, but overall performance matters most.
-With varying inseam lengths from 3 to 11 inches, these competitors each had their own unique blend of fashion and practicality.
-All are made with some sort of synthetic material, whether it be a hint of spandex in cotton or a durable fabric entirely constructed from nylon.
-The variety of materials make for an interesting range of flexibility and technical features, but the metric with the most potential to be a deal-breaker is comfort and mobility.
+The best hiking shorts will not only keep you comfortable but will be the most functional for your outdoor needs.
+Style and the total inseam length leave the first impressions, but overall performance matters to us most.
+Due to their varying inseam lengths, these competitors have their unique blends of fashion and practicality.
+All the models we've tested utilize synthetic materials, whether it be a hint of spandex with cotton or a durable fabric entirely constructed with nylon.
+Of course, the materials used influence style and technical features, but the aspect with the most potential to be a deal-breaker is our first rating metric: comfort and mobility.

 Comfort and Mobility

-Comfort and mobility carry the most weigh in our metric system.
-This essential metric is based on all-day wear, general comfort and fit, the stretchiness of the fabric, and the overall ease of movement.
-With fit, we are thankful that all the pairs we tested are either mid-rise or high-waisted; this means that while sitting down or squatting, nothing accidentally peeps out on us.
-Higher rises also increase the likeliness of finding comfort beneath a pack.
+Comfort and mobility comprise a single metric, which carries the most weight in our ranking system.
+These essential qualities are based on all-day wear, general comfort and fit, the fabric's flexibility, and, therefore, the overall ease of movement.
+With fit, we are thankful that the majority of pairs we've reviewed thus far are either mid-rise or high-waisted, meaning that while sitting down or squatting, the waistband doesn't drop too low in the back.

-Scores didn't necessarily shrink as inseam length increases because they are dependent on the elasticity of the material.
-From technical terrain to the low-key stroll, each short is critiqued on whether or not our movement was restricted while trying to high-step, hike up a long incline, or while simply walking out and about in a casual setting.
-Keep in mind that if something doesn't sit right within the first few miles, it'll likely only get worse or all the more annoying by day's end.
+Scoring for mobility doesn't necessarily shrink as inseam length increases because it is more dependent on the elasticity of the material.
+From technical terrain to the aimless stroll, each short is critiqued on whether or not our movement is ever impeded.
+Being restricted while trying to high-step, like hiking up a steep or staired incline, or even walking about in a casual setting is a massive strike.
+Based on our experience, if something doesn't sit/fit or move right within the first few miles, it'll likely only get worse, or all the more annoying, by day's end.